 Who We Are

-Thirty five years ago, a group of African-American attorneys, calling themselves the Massachusetts Black Women Attorneys Organizing Committee, gathered to form a professional bar association to address their unique struggles as women of color in the legal profession.
+Forty years ago, a group of African-American attorneys, calling themselves the Massachusetts Black Women Attorneys Organizing Committee, gathered to form a professional bar association to address their unique struggles as women of color in the legal profession.
 The Committee compiled the first known comprehensive listing of African-American female practitioners in the Commonwealth.

 In May of 1981 the Committee sponsored a Spring Brunch to introduce the idea of forming the Massachusetts Black Women Attorneys.
 This working meeting was attended by a diverse group of African-American female attorneys, from all areas of practice, in the Commonwealth.
 The idea engendered overwhelming enthusiasm and support, and discussion ensued concerning the organization’s structure, goals and activities.